codygreco/codygreco.github.io/_posts/2022-02-15-course-outline.md

 -	Teach version control through the utilization of Github.
 -	To teach basic fundamentals of programming and to give exposure to data types and data structures
 -	To teach data analysis through the pandas api
 -	Most importantly to try to provide motivation and  and increase resilience

 ### Course content:
 1. Introduction to git
-	a.
-Creating a GitHub account
+	-	Creating a GitHub account
-	b.
-Cloning and forking repositories
+	-	Cloning and forking repositories
-	c.
-Committing code
+	-	Committing code

 2. Introduction to Jupyter notebooks
 	a.
 Creating a notebook